meandAIare2distinctentities/function-for-convinient/README.md

 - Step 3: Enter file in which to save the key (/c/Users/YOU/.ssh/id_ALGORITHM):[Press enter] (type in your fav name, exp: gitkey).
 - Step 4: Enter passphrase (empty for no passphrase).
 - Step 5: Enter same passphrase again.
-`gitkey` and `gitkey.pub` will be generated for you.
+- `gitkey` and `gitkey.pub` will be generated for you.
-`cat gitkey/gitkey.pub`: totally show your created SSH keys.
+- `cat gitkey/gitkey.pub`: totally show your created SSH keys.

-`git push origin main`: push all your updated files to Github.com.
+- `git push origin main`: push all your updated files to Github.com.
+- `git pull origin main`: after pushing your updated files to Git, say if you want to updated once again, you have to first pull these files down, then resolving conflicts (if it was), then perform `git add .` and `git commit` again.

+# Git branching
+- `git checkout -b your-branch-name`: create a new branch.
+- `git branch`: check the current branch that you're in.
+- `git checkout your-branch-name`: move into another branch.